Dilden/Dungeon-Assistant-Bot/readme.md

 #Installation
 1. Clone this repository into your project folder [git clone](git@bitbucket.org:lunchboxgang/dungeonassistantbot.git)
-2. run & composer install & to download dependencies
+2. run `composer install` & to download dependencies

 #Bot Authorization
-1. Create a file called *BotAuth.php*
+1. Create a file called _BotAuth.php_

 BotAuth.php should look like this:
-&
+`
 <?php
 namespace App;